U.S. to approve sales it deems safe to blacklisted Huawei

 After Huawei was added to the Entity List, the semiconductor industry lobbied the U.S. government for carve-outs to sell nonsensitive items that Huawei could easily buy abroad, arguing that a blanket ban would harm American companies.

-However, industry observers said Ross’s comments lacked the clarity and relief many hoped for after Trump’s announcement.
+However, industry observers said Ross’ comments lacked the clarity and relief many hoped for after Trump’s announcement.

 “The actual policy, of what is not going to endanger U.S. security, is not clear,” Washington trade lawyer Doug Jacobson said.
 “The only way that industry can determine the line is by submitting (license) applications and knowing what types will be approved and which types will be denied.”

+Separately, White House economic adviser Larry Kudlow said relaxed U.S. government restrictions on Huawei could help the technology giant but would only be in place for a limited time.

-Speaking at the same conference, Nazak Nikakhtar, Commerce’s Assistant Secretary for Industry and Analysis and nominee to lead Commerce’s Bureau of Industry and Security, said the agency hoped to have decisions soon on export license requests from companies seeking to sell to Huawei.
+Speaking at the same conference, Nazak Nikakhtar, Commerce’s assistant secretary for industry and analysis and nominee to lead the department’s Bureau of Industry and Security, said the agency hoped to have decisions soon on export license requests from companies seeking to sell to Huawei.

 The United States has accused Huawei of stealing American intellectual property and violating Iran sanctions.